- Location: Delaware

 NOTE: For added convenience, you may use the drive-thru window to renew your Delaware vehicle registration.

 If your vehicle is in its first 5 model years, you will not need a safety or emissions test for your registration renewal.
-Once your vehicle goes beyond this period, the Delaware DMV will require you to pass the vehicle inspection biennially.
+Once your vehicle goes beyond this period, the Delaware DMV will require you to pass the vehicle inspection every 2 years.

 Your DE renewal notice will indicate whether you need to complete a vehicle inspection.
 If you do, you’re allowed to have it completed up to 90 days before your renewal date.